michi1008/javascriptWeatherAPI/README.md

 # javascriptWeatherAPI
-I created this small project to learn how to get data using API in javaScript without any frameworks.
+I created this small project to learn how to get data using API in javaScript. .
 This website shows the current weather and temp etc from OpenWeather.

 Feature